nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 We occasionally make maps and analyze geographic information, so that requires some specialized tools.
 This appendix will show you how to install the Postgres database server and the PostGIS geography stack &mdash; which includes several pieces of software for reading and manipulating geographic data.
 We'll explain these tools a bit more as we install them.

 #### NumPy
 First, we need to install a Python library called NumPy.
 We don't use NumPy directly, but PostGIS uses it for making geographic calculations.
 This may already be installed, but run this command just to double-check.
+You will be prompted for your password.

     sudo pip install numpy

 #### Postgres
 Next up: the Postgres database server.
 Postgres is a useful tool for dealing with all kinds of data, not just geography, so we'll get it setup first then tweak it to be able to interpret geographic data.
+Postgres will take about 10 minutes to install.

 	brew install postgresql